 - the contributions of performance to both liberation and reconciliation, as manifested in global movements of Theatre of the Oppressed and Playback Theatre — forms that are taught here in the Department of Theater Arts;

-- the power of iconic works like Picasso’s Guernica as well as the community mural-making projects that engage people on opposite sides of sectarian divides in Northern Ireland;
+- the power of iconic works such as Picasso’s Guernica as well as the community mural-making projects that engage people on opposite sides of sectarian and other divides;

 - the poetry carved into Styrofoam cups in the cells of Guantanamo and spoken in slams where marginalized communities construct narratives of self-definition essential for participating in democracy.